Search

 Heuristic Boosted Model (experimental)

-The Heuristic Boosted Model is an experimental model that combines linear boosting to any model.
+The Heuristic Boosted Model is an experimental model that combines linear boosting with any model.

 It is currently available in the experimental branch [3].